JJConsulting/JJMasterData/doc/Documentation/articles/expressions.md

 - Type [sql:] returns the result of a sql command;

 > [!TIP]
-> Check if your field supports all expressions
+> Check if your field supports all expressions checking the attributes

+> [!TIP]
+> SQL Expression values will be replaced with a SQL variable to prevent SQL injection atacks

 ## How to do it?
 Building an expression<br>